-Methodsigationstruction clude triplets/duplets and syncopation in simple and compound meters at Methods of Instruction used to achieve student learning outcomes may include, but are not limited to, the following activities.
+Methods of instruction used to achieve student learning outcomes may include, but are not limited to, the following activities:

-• In-class demonstrations by the instructor of Common Practice period harmony and voice leading

-Methodshofunstlywetiby instructor-guided discussion and application.

-• In-class presentation of audio recordings and videos that illustrate Common Practice period harmony and Methods จุดเกอร์เพละเกา เลืองเกาะ เลือง following activates live performances that illustrate Common Practice period harmony and voice leading followed by

-In Activities live performances that illustrate Common Practice period harmony and voice leading followed be instructor-guided discussion and analysis.

-In Activities and discussion and analysis.

-In Activities and supplies the structure of the supplies of the supplies

-I-class rhythm reading practice.

-In-class dictation practice.
-Methods of the mattation develop sight singing skills.

-Studerills and patter practice to develop rhythm reading skills tudent learning outcomes using methods of evaluation which that practic Methods of Evaluation

-Presentations/performances designed to evaluate a student's ability to compose original works that
+- In-class demonstrations by the instructor of Common Practice period harmony and voice leading techniques followed by instructor-guided discussion and application. - In-class presentation of audio recordings and videos that illustrate Common Practice period harmony and voice leading followed by instructor-guided discussion and analysis. - In-class live performances that illustrate Common Practice period harmony and voice leading followed by instructor-guided discussion and analysis. - In-class part-writing exercises to practice harmony and voice leading skills. - Cooperative learning tasks such as small group musical analysis to help students evaluate musical practice, principles and exceptions in Common Practice period harmony. - · Guest lecturers and performers. - · Supplemental handouts. - · In-class sight singing practice. - · I-class rhythm reading practice. - · In-class dictation practice. - · Drills and pattern practice to develop sight singing skills. - Drills and patter practice to develop rhythm reading skills. - Drills and pattern practice to develop keyboard skills.

+Methods of Evaluation

+[editor][video]